inconspicuous-creations/Inconspicuous.Framework/README.md

 ### Views

 The View is a component that should be quite familiar to most Unity3D developers.
-Views inherit from ObservableMonoBehaviour, which again inherit from the regular MonoBehaviour, meaning they are attachable to any game object.
+Views inherit MonoBehaviour, meaning they are attachable to any game object.
 Views are the "outer-most" layer of your program that the user interfaces with.
 They generally connect with the user input (keys, buttons, mouse, touch screen) and respond to changes in the program by displaying fancy animations, text or sound.
 Just like MonoBehaviours, Views can't have constructors, and as such must rely on method-injection using the `[Inject]`-attribute.

 ```
 public class PanelView : View {
-	public Signal<Unit> CloseSignal { get; private set; }
+	public Subject<Unit> CloseSubject { get; private set; }

 	[Inject]
+	public void Construct() {
+		this.CloseSubject = new Subject<Unit>();
+	}

-	public void Construct(Signal<Unit> closeSignal) {
+	public void Update() {
-		CloseSignal = closeSignal;
-		UpdateAsObservable()
-			.Subscribe(_ => {
 		if(Input.GetKeyDown(KeyCode.Escape)) {
-					CloseSignal.Dispatch();
+			CloseSubject.OnNext();
 		}
-			});
 	}

 	public void SetVisible(bool visible) {